10 Compelling Marketing Courses You Can Look Forward to Taking

 For some, the marketing field is an irresistible calling.
 The industry’s intriguing mix of psychology, advertising and business is enough to pique your interest in pursuing a potential marketing career.
 But when it’s time to choose a Marketing degree program, it’s only natural to be curious about what you’re going to learn.
 After all, things change quickly in the marketing world, and you’ll want to spend time mastering material that will be relevant when you graduate.

 If you’re looking for up-to-date marketing courses, you’ve come to the right place.
-Rasmussen College has recently revamped its Marketing degree program to include two new specialization paths: Digital Marketing and Sales Management.
+Rasmussen University has recently revamped its Marketing degree program to include two new specialization paths: Digital Marketing and Sales Management.
 We asked one of the experts behind this curriculum redesign, Dr. Carolanne Azan, to help us highlight some of the exciting changes and interesting courses you can expect to take in these specialized paths.

 Digital marketing courses